skyflowapi/skyflow-android/README.md

 - `enableCopy`: Indicates whether to enable the copy icon in collect elements to copy text to clipboard.

 - `cardMetadata`: An object of metadata keys to control card number element behavior.
-It supports an optional key called `scheme`, which accepts an array of Skyflow supported card types based on which SDK will display the card brand choice dropdown in the card number element. `Skyflow.CardType` is an enum with all Skyflow supported card schemes.
+It supports an optional key called `scheme`, which accepts an array of Skyflow-supported card types and determines which brands display in the card number element's card brand choice dropdown. `Skyflow.CardType` is an enum with all Skyflow-supported card schemes.

 ```kotlin
 class CardMetadata(var scheme: Array<CardType>) {}